DumindUdara/Streaming-app_using-OOP/README.md

 Encapsulation in Java is a process of wrapping code and data together into a single unit, for example, a capsule which is mixed of several medicines

+#### Inheritance

+Inheritance in Java is a mechanism in which one object acquires all the properties and behaviors of a parent object.

 ## Example of output

 ![SS](https://user-images.githubusercontent.com/98957798/202877847-16699836-e802-4dee-bef3-f450c462e1bd.png)